botkiller90000/RHD-Atlas-AI/README.md

 | `plotly` | Interactive charts |

 All dependencies are listed in `requirements.txt`.
 No external APIs or databases are required — all data is synthetically generated.

-## Data

-All epidemiological data (GBD, WHO, World Bank) is **synthetically generated** using reproducible random seeds in `utils/data.py`.
-This simulates realistic regional patterns for demonstration purposes without depending on external data downloads.